nezaj/web-bitelog/README.md

 firebase login
 ```

-Now should be able to use `yarn deploy` and make things work as expected :)
+Now should be able to use `make deploy` and make things work as expected :)

-Note: Firebase serves content directly from `build`, so ensure `yarn build` runs before using `firebase deploy`.
-Better to use `make deploy` which takes care of this unless you have a specific reason not to.

 ### Useful commands
 I use `make` for managing my commands.
 Take a look at the `Makefile` to see a list of all commands.
 Here are the most common ones I use